Joseph Waeckerle

 Joseph F. Waeckerle is an American physician specializing in emergency and sports medicine.
-He directed the search and rescue efforts at the Hyatt Regency walkway collapse in Kansas City, Missouri, on July 17, 1981.
+He directed the search and rescue efforts at the Hyatt Regency walkway collapse in Kansas City, Missouri on July 17, 1981.
 He is currently Clinical Professor of Emergency Medicine, University of Missouri–Kansas City School of Medicine and Editor Emeritus of Annals of Emergency Medicine.
-He previously served as Chief Medical Officer for the Office of Homeland Security, State of Missouri and Medical Officer for the Kansas City Division of the FBI.
+He previously served as Chief Medical Officer for the Office of Homeland Security, State of Missouri and as Medical Officer for the Kansas City Division of the FBI.

 Life and career

 Early life

 Waeckerle was born June 20, 1946, in Kansas City, Missouri, and graduated from Rockhurst High School in 1964.
 He has had a lifelong relationship with Rockhurst, volunteering his medical services to the school's sports teams.

 Education

 He obtained a B.A. from the University of Kansas in 1968, spending a semester at Chapman University's World Campus Afloat program, and his M.D. from the University of Missouri in Columbia, Missouri, in 1972.